The Walking Dead

 Rick and the fam travel to the Hilltop with an ailing Maggie, leading to a daunting and life-changing confrontation.

-Season 6 of The Walking Dead finished with an absolute cliffhanger.
-Little did I know at the time that I'd get to do a promo site for the next season's opener.
+Season 6 of The Walking Dead finished with an absolute cliffhanger, little did I know at the time that I would get to do a promo site for the next season's opener.
 FX wanted an engaging way to promote the return of the series, along with a competition, where fans could vote on who they think Negan has knocked off.

-Full disclosure, I am a massive Walking Dead fan.
+I am a massive Walking Dead fan.
 I adore the comics, absolutely love the Telltale Games (one of the first games that made me sob uncontrollably) and the show is great.
 So this was a dream project.
-Let's dig in.
+Let's dig in

 CONCEPT